 The petitioner asserts that the beneficiary possesses specialized knowledge of the petitioning organization's SEI-CMM Level 5 assessed software development and maintenance process as it pertains to the design and development of software application systems across business applications and technology domains for clients.
-The petitioner asserts that this knowledge "is neither widely known nor implemented in the international software industry" and that the beneficiary is "one of only some 9,500 of a total of 19,000 IT professionals" to receive the training which imparted this purported specialized knowledge.
+The petitioner asserts that this knowledge "is not commonly known or generally utilized in the international software development and maintenance sector" and that the beneficiary is "one of only 9,500 of some 19,000 [petitioning organization] IT professionals" to receive the training which imparted this purported specialized knowledge.
 However, despite these assertions, the record does not establish how, exactly, the SEI-CMM Level 5 assessed software development and maintenance process is so materially different from similar software development and maintenance processes that a similarly experienced and educated software professional could not perform the duties of the position.